• Skip to primary navigation

 After exploring both chives and parsley, it's clear that they are not the same.

-Each herb has a unique flavor profile that is essential in many of our favorite dishes.
+Each herb has a unique flavor that is essential in many of our favorite dishes.

-Chives offer a more subtle onion-like taste while parsley provides a delicious, vibrant flavor to dishes like pesto and chimichurri.
+Chives offer a more subtle onion-like taste while parsley provides a delicious, bright flavor to dishes like pesto and chimichurri.

 No matter your preference, each herb enhances the tastes of our recipes in their own special ways.